 Create a Paper Trail

 The best way to deal with this is to consider creating a paper trail early.
-Make a list of what communal items you want to split (toilet roll, washing up, etc), make a clear calendar of when bills are due, and even create a house WhatsApp group so you can share this information without feeling like you are hitting your head against a wall constantly chasing money.
+Make a list of what communal items you want to split (toilet paper, washing up, etc), make a clear calendar of when bills are due, and even create a house WhatsApp group so you can share this information without feeling like you are hitting your head against a wall constantly chasing money.

 Have a Cleaning Plan

-It may feel groanworthy to have a cleaning plan in place but it will save a lot of passive-aggressiveness in the days to come.
+It may feel groanworthy to have a cleaning schedule in place but it will save a lot of passive-aggressiveness in the days to come.
 A frank and honest conversation at the start about your cleaning habits can always come in handy as can a chore preference plan.